Essential Child Safety Tips

 10. Keep an up-to-date record of your child's personal and medical information on-hand in case of emergency, such as a ChildPrint ID Kit® or ChildPrint ID Card™.
 Make sure your child is fingerprinted and that you have recent photos immediately accessible.

 11. If your child is missing, try to stay calm.
 First, check everywhere inside your house, then check with the neighbors and with your child's friends.
 If you still cannot locate them, then call the police.

-THERE IS NO WAITING PERIOD REQUIRED TO REPORT A MISSING CHILD TO THE POLICE,
+THERE IS NO WAITING PERIOD REQUIRED TO REPORT A MISSING CHILD,

 SO PLEASE CONTACT YOUR LOCAL POLICE DEPARTMENT IMMEDIATELY